-As part of the consolidation process at both EFA and DfE level, all trust balances with members of the DfE family will need to be identified and eliminated.
-Therefore, unlike SORP, which requires grants to be disclosed based on programme type; EFA requires grant funding income split by issuer body.
+As part of the consolidation process at both EFA and DfE level, all trust balances with members of the DfE group will need to be identified and eliminated.
+Therefore, unlike SORP, which requires grants to be disclosed based on programme type, EFA requires grant funding income to be split by issuer body.